THOMASELOVE/500-data/dm2200/matching_with_dm2200.md

 Matched number of observations  (unweighted).
 200
 ```

+## ATT vs. ATE vs. ATC estimates

+Note that in each of the matched samples we build, we’ll focus on ATT
+estimates (average treated effect on the treated) rather than ATE
+estimates.
+This means that in our matching we’re trying to mirror the
+population represented by the “treated” sample we observed.

+  - To obtain ATE estimates rather than ATT with the `Match` function
+    from the `Matching` package, use `estimand = "ATE"` in the process
+    of developing the matched sample.
+  - To obtain ATC estimates (average treatment effect on the controls),
+    use `estimand = "ATC"`.

+I encourage the use of ATT estimates in your projects, where possible.
+I
+suggest also that you define the “treated” group (the one that the
+propensity score is estimating) to be the smaller of the two groups you
+have, to facilitate this approach.
+If you estimate ATE or ATC instead of
+ATT, of course, you are answering a different question than what ATT
+resolves.

 ## Obtaining the Matched Sample

 Now, we build a new matched sample data frame in order to do some of the